Back To Homepage

 The Castle Walk

-The Castle Walk was originated in New York in 1912 by America's dancing darlings and foremost authority to the dancing public: Vernon (1887-1919) and Irene Castle (1893-1969).
+Castle Walk Dance History Archives Title The Castle Walk was originated in New York in 1912 by America's dancing darlings and foremost authority to the dancing public: Vernon (1887-1919) and Irene Castle (1893-1969).
 The Castles created the dance to try to inspire others to come to their new Castle House (a dance studio) located in New York.
 By 1913 they would take it to Paris and introduce it at the Cafe de Paris.
 In their book Modern Dancing, The Castle's refer to the Castle Walk as: "The sliding and poetical Castle Walk."

 The dance walk was very different than the, Two-step and Waltz of the day and was soon to become a favorite by the masses.
 The Castle walk was an offshoot of the One Step, which both eventually merged together and became one, except the Castle Walk music is slower than the One Step.
 The Castle Walk eventually merged with the American Tango as well.
-The Castle Walk was perfromed in military precision, taking two steps, or one step per beat, never raising the foot from the floor, and using a smooth gliding step.
+The Castle Walk was performed in military precision, taking two steps, or one step per beat, never raising the foot from the floor, and using a smooth gliding step.
 The dancers often walk around in various designs, such as a large figure eight, square or circle, or in the winding fashion of a snake.
-The principal figures in the Castle Walk are the walk forward, walk backward, turning several times to the right and to the left, going in circles, and even skipping at times while incidentally varying this with Dips and Hesitation Steps, etc.
+The principal figures in the Castle Walk are the walk forward, walk backward, turning several times to the right and to the left, going in circles (Ballroom Pivots), and even skipping at times while incidentally varying this with Dips and Hesitation Steps, etc.

 The Castle Walk was really just that, a walk, which could go the entire length of a hall or ballroom, while the Lady danced continuously backwards (which before was taboo, as the men were the ones to go backwards) except for certain patterns.